 - DIRECTION – Cotton is a woven fabric with a warp and a weft.
 The direction of the fabric and the pattern go with the direction of the threads.

 - THREAD COUNT – Try the scrape test on the fabric with your fingernail.
 If the threads separate then the fabric thread count is low and the fabric will not be very strong.
-The higher the thread count the softer and more durable.
+The higher the thread count the softer and more durable the cotton fabric.

 - WEIGHTS – There are different weights of cotton from lightweight to medium and heavyweight and each weight is suitable for different articles.